bahodge/bahodge/README.md

 ## About

-Hey, I'm Ben and I'm a Senior Web Developer and Group Lead.
+Hey, I'm Ben and I'm a Senior Web Developer.
 I'm super into programming languages, design patterns and software architecture!
 I am a compulsive learner and this is where I store all the random stuff I learned.
 I generally don't use Github all that often except for my personal projects or moonlighting contracts which are generally all private repositories.
 I'm married and have a great rescue pup named Sardine (Sardy).

 ## Work Tech